LinkedIn Ads Essentials for B2B Marketers

 For example?
 Say that someone is looking for call center software.
 LinkedIn’s algorithms mirror the actions of search engines with keyword searches, targeted keywords, sponsored ads, and some ads that target specific audiences based on user behavior on the platform, which is beneficial in targeting job seekers.

 Perhaps the best criteria for targeting specific audiences via LinkedIn advertising?
-Users related to the companies where your potential buyers work.
+Users are related to the companies where your potential buyers work.
 In some instances, you can select companies and even categories of companies—which means you can market your ads to only Fortune 500 companies if you’d like.
 When narrowing down these companies, you can also single in on factors like:

 • Industry